kamil-stack/Prototype/README.md

 ## User Handling
 Guests Are allowed to particpate in a quiz however they're not able to create a quiz.
 (Will Be implemented Later)

+## Notes
+After making this prototype I have realised there is a better solution to this and that is using websocket because this will allow me to do the realtime questions and answers much more easier to make and effiecent.